 Tort Cases Involving Claims of Employee Violence and Sexual Assault

-HPY is experienced in handling serious and tragic matters involving employee violence, including illegal video surveillance and sexual assaults committed by employees.
+Hawkins Parnell is experienced in handling serious and tragic matters involving employee violence, including illegal video surveillance and sexual assaults committed by employees.
 Our attorneys’ experience in this area has enabled us to handle such cases efficiently, effectively, and without excess negative publicity.
 We have handled a number of such cases, including:

 - Sexual assault of an elderly man with dementia that was recorded on videotape.